travis/factual-clojure-driver/README.md

 The Geopulse API is made up of several "pulses".
 Pulses are georeferenced attributes generated by Factual, sourced from openly available content (such as the US Census), or provided to Factual by proprietary third-parties.

-You can run a Geopulse query using the <tt>geopulse</tt> function.
+You can run a Geopulse query using the `geopulse` function.
 You pass it a hash-map specifying the query parameters.
-It must contain <tt>:geo</tt>.
-It can optionally contain <tt>:select</tt>.
-If <tt>:select</tt> is included, it must be a comma delimited list of available Factual pulses.
+It must contain `:geo`.
+It can optionally contain `:select`.
+If `:select` is included, it must be a comma delimited list of available Factual pulses.

  Example usage: